 Readiness assessment methodology (RAM)

-This technique helps member states evaluate their preparedness to implement ethical AI policies by assessing legal frameworks, infrastructure, and resource availability.
+This technique helps states evaluate their preparedness to implement ethical AI policies by assessing legal frameworks, infrastructure, and resource availability.

 For example, RAM can identify gaps in AI regulation and infrastructure, guiding nations toward ethical AI adoption.